 Acupuncture is the anchor of Traditional Chinese Medicine (TCM).
-TCM is a complete medical system that has evolved over thousands of years to treat a multitude of ailments, promote health, and prevent disease.
-Acupuncture involves the placement of very fine sterile needles into specific points on the body that activate the body’s Qi (pronounced "Chi") to stimulate innate healing mechanisms to dredge disease, restore balance, and promote health.
+TCM is a complete medical system that has evolved over thousands of years to promote health and treat/prevent disease.
+Acupuncture involves the placement of very fine sterile needles into specific points on the body that activate the body’s Qi (pronounced "Chi") to stimulate innate healing mechanisms.

 A Bit More About Acupuncture...

-Qi is the essential energy that animates all life; it is a difficult construct to define, but you can think of it as a term that refers to the collective biological and mental/emotional processes in the body.
-Qi flows through the body in pathways called Meridians that influence every aspect of health, even thoughts and emotions.
-Each of the 12 meridians are named for the organ system that they influence and pass through.
-The meridian’s functions will often emulate the organ’s physiological functions, but they also perform additional functions unique to TCM.
+Qi can be difficult to define in Western terms, but you can think of it as the collective biological and mental/emotional processes.
+Qi flows through the body in pathways called Meridians.
+Each of the 12 meridians are named for the organ that they influence and pass through.
+The meridian’s functions often emulate the organ’s physiological functions, but they also perform additional functions unique to TCM.

 Acupuncture points are located on meridians and, when stimulated, will elicit specific actions to influence Qi.
-When Qi is abundant and free-flowing, a balance of health and wellness is experienced.
-However, when various types of stressors overwhelm the body, Qi can become imbalanced in one or more of the following ways:
+When Qi is abundant and free-flowing, we are balanced and healthy.
+However, various issues can upset that imbalance and cause blockages and deficiencies.

 Acupuncture works by identifying where and how Qi is imbalanced and then works to reverse that imbalance to restore health and balance.